 The protection of the privilege is not dependent on whether the reporter has been subpoenaed in a civil or criminal case.
 Either way, application of the privilege depends on a balancing of the interests.
 For criminal cases in which the privilege has been discussed, see, e.g., Commonwealth v.
 Bui, 645 N.E.2d 689 (Mass.
 1995); Commonwealth v.
 Corsetti, 438 N.E.2d 805 (Mass.
 1982); Massachusetts v.
 McDonald, 6 Med.
 L. Rep. 2230 (Mass.
 Super.
 Ct.
 Nov.
 12, 1980).

-In the criminal setting Court's are very sensitive to the Defendant's rights under the Sixth Amendment to a fair trial.
-On the other hand most judges require a high degree of materiality before burdening the press.
+In the criminal setting, courts are very sensitive to the defendant’s rights under the Sixth Amendment to a fair trial.
+However, most judges require a high degree of materiality before burdening the press.

-The prosecutor then sought an investigatory subpoena under MCL 767A.1.
-But that statute has a specific exclusion for the media as discussed above.
-The Prosecutor nonetheless sought to avoid the privilege.
+The prosecutor then sought an investigatory subpoena under MCL 767A.1, but this same statute has a specific exclusion for the media, as discussed above.
+Id. at 381.
+The prosecutor nonetheless sought to avoid the privilege.
+Id.
 The Supreme Court held that where the media representatives had obtained the photographs in the gathering of news, had not distributed this particular material to the public and the reporters were not the subject of the inquiry, the statute prohibited the prosecutor from obtaining an investigatory subpoena.
-The language of the statute clearly created an absolute privilege against subpoenas on reporters so long as the material was unpublished and the reporter was not the subject of the inquiry.
+Id. at 384.
+The language of the statute clearly created an absolute privilege against subpoenas on reporters, so long as the material was unpublished and the reporter was not the subject of the inquiry.
+Id.

-That said, when a subpoena is received for materials or testimony to be presented at a criminal trial, as opposed to investigation or discovery, the analysis returns to the Branzburg principles.
+That said, when a reporter receives a subpoena for materials or testimony to be presented at a criminal trial, as opposed to investigation or discovery, the analysis returns to the Branzburg principles.

 The trial court orders from criminal matters apply the same qualified privilege analysis used in civil cases.
 State v.
 Byron de la Beckwith, Hinds County Circuit Court, No. 90-3-495CR H (July 28, 1993); State v.
 Hand, Tallahatchie County Circuit Court, No. CR89-49-C (T-2) (July 31, 1990); State v.
 Young, Hinds County Circuit Court Crim.
 No. 825 (Mar.
 16, 1988).